GAMES-UChile/mogptk/mogptk/documentation.md

 MOGPTK is a Python toolkit for multi output Gaussian processes.
 It contains data handling classes and different multi output models to facilitate the training and prediction of multi channel data sets.
-It provides a complete toolkit to improve the training of MOGPs, where it allows for easy reformatting of data (date/time to numbers), detrending or transformation of the data (such as taking the natural logarithm), functions that aid in adding gaps to the data or specifying which range should be predicted, and more.
+It provides a complete toolkit to improve the training of MOGPs, where it allows for easy detrending or transformation of the data (such as taking the natural logarithm), functions that aid in adding gaps to the data or specifying which range should be predicted, and more.

 The following four MOGP models have been implemented: